Hey there, sleep enthusiasts! Did you ever think mattress logos could be such a big deal?

 First on the list is Nectar.
 The brand’s logo features a simple sans-serif font with clean edges and a touch of softness.
 There’s a square image with a rounded corner on the top right.
 In fact, It’s somehow reminiscent of a blanket laid out on a bed, with one edge turned down.

-According to their About page, their brand gears itself towards one goal.
+According to their About page, their branding gears towards one goal.
 “We’ve aligned all our efforts around one simple promise: The best sleep of your life, guaranteed,” the page said.
 The midnight blue hue of the logo somehow reflects this commitment.
 The white background gives the logo a quiet, minimalist look.

 Amazing logos for all industries